ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 Certificate is then passed unmodified to `mbedtls_x509_crt_parse()` function.

-##  Detailed Design for Support both blocking and non-blocking operations
+##  Detailed Design for Support both blocking and non-blocking operations (Mbed TLS secure socket only)

 `send()` and `receive()` methods do not need to know whether underlying socket is in blocking mode as Mbed OS return values are enough to tell that.